 When employees feel like their hard work is noticed and their contributions are valued, they’re more likely to keep working hard and remain loyal to the company.

-But it’s one thing for a big company with lots of resources (read: money) to implement a comprehensive employee recognition program.
+But it’s one thing for a big company with lots of resources to implement a comprehensive employee recognition program.

 When you’re a small business, starting a recognition program can have its pitfalls.

 You risk spending too much money or undermining morale.
-Here’s what you should – and shouldn’t – do.
+Here are some tips for recognizing employees.